-- 5.2 Inappropriate workplace behavior by employees, supervisors and/or managers will not be tolerated.
+Inappropriate workplace behavior by employees, supervisors and/or managers will not be tolerated.
 If an employee and/or the employee's union representative believes the employee has been subjected to inappropriate workplace behavior, the employee and/or the employee's representative is encouraged to report this behavior to the employee's supervisor, a manager in the employee's chain of command and/or Human Resources Services.
 The College will investigate the reported behavior and take appropriate action if/as necessary.
-The employee and/or union representative will be notified upon conclusion of the investigation. - 5.3 Retaliation against employees who make a workplace behavior complaint and witnesses who provide information will not be tolerated. - 5.4.
-Substantive aspects of this Article are not subject to the grievance procedure.
+The employee and/or union representative will be notified upon conclusion of the investigation and may request a summary of the investigation.

+Retaliation against employees who make a workplace behavior complaint and witnesses who provide information will not be tolerated.

+5.4 Substantive aspects of this Article are not subject to the grievance procedure.
 The procedural aspects of this Article are subject to Step 2 of the grievance procedure only.
 No other grievance steps apply.